Atkinson-Lab/Tractor-tutorial/Hail.md

 filename: Hail.md
 ---

-We will use Hail here
+Running Tractor GWAS in a scalable cloud native Hail format
 =====

-The tutorial is still under developing, but we will provide a Jupyter notebook file that you can follow along.
+The tutorial is still under development, but we will provide an updated Jupyter notebook file that you can follow along soon.

-Stay in tune!
+Stay tuned!

+In the meantime, you can see implementation for Hail Tractor on the wiki for this script here: https://github.com/Atkinson-Lab/Tractor/wiki/Step-3a:-Tractor-GWAS-(Hail).